Center For Experimental Education in Economics

-The first two weeks of the fellowship will be spent participating in a structured qualitative research study conducted in conjunction with senior research staff from both REAP and CEEE.
+The first two weeks of the Interns will be spent participating in a structured qualitative research study conducted in conjunction with senior research staff from both REAP and CEEE.
 This two week introduction to fieldwork will give the fellow an opportunity to meet CEEE staff and learn the ins and outs of conducting a field-based study.

 The remaining six weeks of the fellowship will be based out of the CEEE office in Xi’an.
 The fellow will provide project and field support to CEEE faculty and research staff on an as-needed basis, and will also be expected to provide general research support by conducting literature reviews, translating key project documents into English, providing website assistance, and drafting project reports.

 Eligibility and Skills Required:

 - Demonstrated interest in development issues, especially rural health and education

 - Ability to live and work in a Mandarin-speaking environment

 - Strong writing and analytic skills

 - Ability to work with a large degree of independence

 - Stanford Undergraduates only